 Children’s birthdays are very important!
 Each month we have a designated “Birthday Celebration” day for all the children in each class who share a birthday that month.
 A sign-up sheet for parents who would like to contribute to the monthly celebration will be in each classroom.
 We love to sing the Happy Birthday song to our celebrating friends and they will be recognized in their classrooms with their classmates.
-Please do not send cupcakes, cakes, donuts or any other food items or goody bags to school for individual birthday celebrations..
+Please do not send cupcakes, cakes, donuts or any other food items, goody bags, or balloons to school for individual birthday celebrations.

-Invitations will only be passed out at school if all children are invited.
+Invitations will only be passed out at school if all children in the class are invited.
 Remember to be sensitive to the feelings of all the children in the classroom (and their parents).
-If all children are not going to be invited, please take care of the invitation off of school grounds.
+If all children are not going to be invited, please take care of the invitations off of school grounds.

 Policy for Changing Children

 Children must be fully potty trained in order to attend preschool.
 We understand that young children are still developing their bathroom habits and they do have accidents periodically.
 We try to keep accidents at a minimum by taking all children to the bathroom after their outdoor playtime.
 We ask parents to please be sure their children use the bathroom before arriving at school.
 If a child becomes wet or has a bowel movement accident during their time at preschool, the child is immediately taken to the bathroom.
 The child is handed a baby wipe and encouraged to wipe the wet area.
 Dry clothes are handed to the child.
 From the point the soiled clothes are removed to the point the child is dressed, two adults are always present and ready to assist the child as necessary.
 If a child is uncomfortable with staff assistance, parents may be called to ask if they would like to come to the school to change their child or if they would mind if a staff member cleaned the child.
 All soiled clothes will be sent home with the child.